When is the Cheapest Time to Fly to Kuching?

 When is the Best Time to Book your Flight to Kuching?

-To secure cheap flights to Kuching, plan your visit for the wet season.
+To get the best prices, plan your Kuching holiday for the wet season.
 However, if you, like many others, wish to experience its summer festivals, make sure to book your tickets at least four months in advance and be flexible with your travel dates.
 Last-minute return flights to Kuching may be available at this time, but you’re more likely to find them in the off-peak wet season.

 Flying to Kuching International Airport (KCH)